jjbyrnes29/bomblab_cracker/README.md

     Make sure bomb file and solution file are in the same directory as the cracker

-    Run ./crack and watch for results, it will print the results on the screen so you can edit your solution file with the answer.
+    Run the specific ./crack file and watch for results, it will print the answer on the screen.

+    Make sure to edit your solution file accordingly.